Why Browser Extension Visibility is a Must for Modern IT

 • Performance issues: Poorly built extensions can degrade user experience and create unnecessary support tickets.

-All of this, happening invisibly under IT’s radar.
+All of this is happening invisibly under IT’s radar.

 What IT Teams Should Do